-- introductory statistics class designed for students who lack an appropriate undergraduate background in statistics.
-Once 8858-P is satisfactorily completed, the student is expected to fulfill the introductory sequence (e.g., PSY-GS 8861-P/PSY 6104-A&S) noted above.

-- 2. Research Seminar: A research seminar PSY 6300-A&S [Formerly PSY 300a-A&S (Research Seminar)] for A&S students, PSY-GS 8500-P [Formerly PSY-GS 396-P (Seminar in Psychology)] for Peabody students taken in the fall semester of the first year.
+- Statistics: The two courses that make up the first-year statistics sequence (6 credits).
+In the fall, PSY-GS 8861-P (Statistical Inference) is normally required.
+In the spring, either PSY 6104-A&S (Quantitative Methods and Experimental Design) or PSY-GS 8864-P (Analysis and Design of Experiments) is normally required.
+Students with clear demonstration of an advanced background in statistics may be advised to enroll in one or two advanced courses instead, and students who lack an appropriate undergraduate background in statistics may be advised to enroll in PSY-GS 8858-P (Introduction to Statistical Inference) before beginning the typical statistics sequence. - 2.
+Research Seminar: A research seminar PSY 6300-A&S for A&S students, PSY-GS 8500-P for Peabody students taken in the fall semester of the first year.
 This seminar meets once per week.
 Core competencies of a successful scientist include scientific knowledge, research skills, communication skills, teaching, professionalism, and responsible conduct of research.
-This course will provide part of your introduction to each of these core competencies that will further develop as you progress through your graduate and postdoctoral training.

-- 3. Breadth Requirement: One course from three of the areas of specialization listed below (9 credits total).
+This course will provide part of your introduction to each of these core competencies that will further develop as you progress through your graduate and postdoctoral training. - 3.
+Breadth Requirement: One course from three of the areas of specialization listed below (9 credits total).
 One of the selected areas can correspond to the student's area of specialization.
 Appendix A lists the specific courses offered in each area of specialization that can be used to fulfill this requirement.
 Although some courses are listed under more than one area of specialization, a given student can only count a given class within one category.
 Furthermore, a course that fulfills a specific area group requirement in the student's particular research area cannot also be used to satisfy the breadth requirement in a different area (e.g., Cognitive Neuroscience can be used to satisfy the core requirement in the Neuroscience area but it cannot also be used as a course from the Cognition and Cognitive Neuroscience area to satisfy the breadth requirement as well).

 - a.
 Clinical Psychology

 - b.
 Cognition and Cognitive Neuroscience

 - c.
 Developmental Psychology

 - d.
 Neuroscience/Physiological Psychology

 - e.
 Perception

 - f.
 Personality and Individual Differences

 - g.
 Quantitative Methods

 - h.
 Social Psychology